 The Arizona Traffic Ticket and Complaint you received may contain both state law violations and city ordinance violations.
 The ticket includes a court date and time.
-By the time of your court appearance you will need to decide how you want to plead to your charge(s).
-If you received a complaint containing more than one charge, you will need to enter a plea for each charge.
+Before your court appearance you must decide how you want to plead to your charge(s).
+If you received a complaint containing more than one charge, you must enter a plea for each charge.
 You are not required to enter the same plea for each charge.

-- Responsible This plea means that you admit to having committed the violation.
+- Responsible You admit to having committed the violation.

-- Not Responsible This plea means that you deny that you committed the violation and that you wish to contest the charge.
-The State must then attempt to prove the charge against you at a civil traffic hearing.
+- Not Responsible You deny that you committed the violation and wish to contest the charge.
+The state must then attempt to prove the charge against you at a civil traffic hearing.

-- No Contest This plea means that you do not wish to contest the charge and you are allowing the judge to enter a ruling that has the same consequence as a Responsible plea without you admitting your responsibility.
-You will be given an opportunity to explain what happened before sentence is imposed, just as you would with a Responsible plea.
+- No Contest You do not wish to contest the charge and you will allow the judge to enter a ruling that has the same consequence as a Responsible plea without admitting your responsibility.
+You will have an opportunity to explain what happened before sentence is imposed, just as you would with a Responsible plea.